MUbarak123-56/fpl_team_optimization/README.md

 - Maximize the FPL points per game

 **Constraints**
+- The creation of a 15 player squad
 - The selection of 2 goalkeepers
 - The selection of 5 defenders
 - The selection of 5 midfielders